Jay166/Stealth-Nuker/README.md

-# Stealth Nuker v1.1
+# Stealth Nuker v1.1.1

 Stealth Nuker is a python-based nuke script for discord.py.
 However, this nuker has a trick up its sleeve!

 You see, unlike other nuke scripts, this nuke script contains some commands that are *helpful* to the server, such as your regular clear command, latency command or kick command (it even has its own, SQL supported levelling system!), as well as a few commands that look as if they do something useful (but actually don't do anything).
-However, hidden within these commands, is a secret **nuke** command, that will destroy the server.
+However, hidden within these commands are five **secret** commands, designed for controlling and/or destroying a server!

 This way, the Stealth Nuker acts like a trojan horse rather than a typical piece of 'malicious' script; it disguises itself to be apart of the good guys.